Department of Biodiversity, Earth and Environmental Studies

-The Department of Biodiversity, Earth and Environmental Science (BEES) offers a range of degrees and concentrations in Environmental Science, Environmental Studies and Sustainability, and Geoscience to suit the diverse interests and career goals of undergraduate and graduate students.
-Courses are taught by faculty from both Drexel’s College of Arts and Sciences and the Academy of Natural Sciences of Drexel University, so no matter which environmental degree or major a student is pursuing, they are sure to receive a gratifying education.
+The Department of Biodiversity, Earth and Environmental Science (BEES) offers a wide range of degrees in Environmental Science, Environmental Studies and Sustainability, and Ecology, Evolution and Earth Systems.
+In addition, the department provides concentrations and minors to suit the diverse interests and career goals of undergraduate and graduate students.

-Drexel’s Bachelor of Science in Environmental Science capitalizes on the unique partnership between Drexel and the Academy of Natural Sciences.
-The major allows students to pursue a concentration of interest, while receiving an overall breadth of knowledge from the core courses in the discipline.
+Drexel’s Bachelor of Science in Environmental Science allows students to pursue a concentration of interest, while receiving an overall breadth of knowledge from the core courses in the discipline.
 The following four concentrations are available: Biodiversity and Evolution; Earth Science; Ecology and Conservation; and Environmental Science.
 Students work alongside renowned faculty, gaining hands-on experience that will prepare them for careers or graduate school in environmental science and related fields.

-Bachelor of Arts in Environmental Studies and Sustainability
+Bachelor of Arts (BA) in Environmental Studies and Sustainability

 The Minor in Ecology is open to all non-environmental science majors who are interested in the study of ecosystems, biodiversity and issues affecting the environment.
 Students should have completed one term to a year of general biology and general chemistry before enrolling in the minor.